anumolap96/ideal-journey/README.md

 One thing I have observed is I'm torn between job interviews and preparation I should play the long game not the short game so I need to build a road map for myself and once this is done I should be able to master my skills acording to it

-Got an interview let's see where it leads
+Got an interview let's see where it leads  and this interview is not the start or the end but let'S see where this goes